 Local-area, regional and national internships

 JMC Internship Policy

 If you are a potential employer, please submit your internship opportunity on our employer form.

 The Coordinator of Career Services, John Butte, leads the JMC Internship program.
-He is available nearly anytime to answers questions and provide assistance.
-You can contact John (email@example.com) at 204E Franklin Hall, at 330-672-8304, or always feel free to talk with your sequence coordinator.
-Each coordinator has a wealth of internship knowledge and experience.
+He is available nearly anytime to answer questions and provide assistance.
+You can contact John (email@example.com) at 204E Franklin Hall and at 330-672-8304.

 The internship coordinator for Public Relations majors is Associate Professor Michele Ewing.
 You can contact Michele (firstname.lastname@example.org) at 301F Franklin Hall and at 330-672-4288.

 Always feel free to talk with your sequence coordinator.
 Each coordinator has a wealth of internship knowledge, information and experience.

 School of Journalism and Mass Communication Internship Policy